oneops/oneops-training/includes/user-1-beginner.md

 •Review CPU, Memory, Load, Disk usage reports
 •View VM usage report

-  • How do I use it?
-  – Design
-  • Packs, Platforms, Components
-  – Transition
-  • Environments, Redundant, Multi-Cloud, Autoscale
-  – Operations
-  • Monitoring, Procedures
-  – Administration
-  • Clouds, Teams, Notifications, API/CLI
-  • Questions

 Test application details from Murali

  Modify the platform variables to specify which artifact to deploy.
 This example uses the hello-servlet example app.
 Make sure that the values assigned to these variables do not contain spaces, as this can cause the Tomcat startup script to fail during deployment.
 Click on your assembly (be sure you have selected the "design" phase in the top menu).
 Click on the 'variables' section (below the breadcrumb trail)